zaphosting/docs/docs/dedicated-linux-phpmyadmin.md

 ---
 id: dedicated-linux-phpmyadmin
 title: "Dedicated Server: Installation of phpMyAdmin"
-description: Information on how to install and set up phpMyAdmin on on your Linux Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install and set up phpMyAdmin on your Linux dedicated server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Install phpMyAdmin
 services:
   - dedicated